 |1 L Milk||4.7 lei / 1.15 USD|

+Transportation in Romania, aside from gas prices, is very affordable.
 In Sibiu, I took a taxi maybe once or twice.
 I walked everywhere else, and not once in three months did I use a bus or any other form of public transportation (I lived in the Old Town).

 Now, living in Cluj-Napoca (a much larger city), I use the bus maybe six times per month, so not really enough to justify a monthly pass.
-I use Uber on average once or twice a week.
+I use Bolt on average once or twice a week.
 We are still under COVID restrictions, so perhaps once those are lifted I’ll be using the bus more frequently.